Assembly for Action

 11:00 AM Equipping the Action Scholar to be an Awesome Volunteer

-60 minute seminar by Associate Professor Community-Based Organizatinal Systems, Dr. Dale Pracht, involving a peer group activity.
+60-minute seminar by Associate Professor Community-Based Organizational Systems, Dr. Dale Pracht, involving a peer group activity.

 12:00 PM Preparing for your Possible Lives in Non-Profit and Community Development

 60-minute seminar by Ms. Jacqueline Pedota of the Career Connections Center involving a peer group activity.

 1:00 PM Lunch Hour

 Lunch provided free of charge by Assembly For Action

 60-minute seminar by professional communication and writing professor, Dr. Rachel Slivon of the Warrington College of Business, involving a peer group activity.